Transmission: 4 Speed

 The Alfa Romeo Classiche Certificate obtained from Automobilisimo Storico also confirms that this Alleggerita is a matching numbers car which, bearing in mind the original competitive nature of these cars, is rare.

 Sold new in Lucca, Italy to Sig.
 Benito D'Ulivo of Milano who retained the car until 1974 when it was passed to its second owner in Milano a Sig.
 Alessandro Frova.
 Remaining in original condition Sig.
 Frova kept his Alleggerita until May 1983 when it was sold to a German gentleman.
 Herr.
 Dammler of Osnabrück, took his car home and retained it until 2003 when it was purchased by one of the proprietors of the German classic car parts specialist OKP.
-He purchased the car and commissioned Dutch Alfa Romeo Specialist Jan Steutel to carry out a full restoration and rebuild to historic racing FIA appendix K specification.
+He purchased the car and commissioned Alfa Romeo Specialist Jan Steutel of The Netherlands to carry out a full restoration and rebuild to historic racing FIA appendix K specification.
 This restoration commenced in 2003 and was completed in 2006.

 Externally the body is in excellent condition with the light patina that enhances these cars.
 Shut lines are tight and even, with no signs of accident damage and the underside is very nicely detailed and prepared showing the high level of engineering and care which has gone into this vehicle.